-have successfully applied for refugee status in the UK under the terms of the 1951 United Nations Convention on Refugees, and you or they have been granted refugee status, the Home Office will have sent you or them a letter and an immigration status document confirming this.
+If you have been granted temporary protection status in the UK under Part 11A Immigration Rules;

+the Home Office will have sent you or them a letter and an immigration status document confirming this.

 Please send the original Home Office letter and immigration status document, normally a passport or Biometric Residence Permit of the person who holds the status.
 You should also send evidence of your relationship to the person who holds the status if it is not you.